Creek Fire: September 10 onwards

 Over the next month, the Creek Fire continued to grow in size, exceeding 300,000 acres on September 27.
 In October, most of the new growth in the Creek Fire was coming from the eastern flank of the fire, which was expanding towards Mono Hot Springs and Lake Thomas A Edison.
-In late October 2020, the Creek Fire became the fourth-largest fire in the recorded history of California.
 On October 26, the Creek Fire had grown to 369,362 acres, while containment was at 63 percent.